tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 {{<img "11.png">}}

-In practice, this works as we'd like, of course.
+In practice, this works out nicely.
 Given some arithmetic expression
 like:

 ```haskell